promne/sonarqube/README.md

 To report bugs/issues/feature requests, please file an [issue](../../issues).

 # How to Contribute
+If you have found this project helpful, please contribute back to the project as you find new and better ways to use SonarQube in your projects.

 If you would like to contribute, please see our [CONTRIBUTING](./CONTRIBUTING.md) guidelines.

 Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.